mdouglasbrett/http-server-rust/README.md

-# Codecrafters HTTP Server in Rust
+# HTTP Server in Rust

 This project is an HTTP server written in Rust, created as part of the Codecrafters "Build your own HTTP server" challenge.
 The server supports basic HTTP functionalities such as handling GET and POST requests, serving static files, and echoing request bodies.

+> [!CAUTION]
+> This project is for my personal learning purposes.
+You really shouldn't even _think_ that this is worth using anywhere.

 ## Features